Associate Professor of Sustainability

 - A.B.
 Dramatic Literature, Harvard University

-- Decision-making for sustainability in complex systems
+- Decision making in complex systems

 After graduating from Harvard University with a B.A. in Dramatic Literature, Dr. Wood worked professionally in theater and wrote and recorded two musical albums.
 She then returned to school to study engineering, earning a B.S. in Civil Engineering from Rutgers University.
 Dr. Wood then went on to earn a Master of Science in Engineering in Environmental and Water Resources Engineering and a Ph.D. in Civil Engineering from The University of Texas at Austin, while working with the Austin chapter of Engineers Without Borders.